Entertainment Systems

 Who makes OLED televisions?

-LG and Panasonic used to have much of the OLED television market to themselves, but now Sony also makes a range of OLED televisions.
+LG, Sony, and Panasonic used to have much of the OLED television market to themselves.

-Hisense briefly made them too, but pulled out of the market in 2020 to instead focus on its own proprietary display technologies.
-Hisense said at the time how its own technology offers a stronger argument for picture quality, performance and value proposition compared to OLED.
+Hisense briefly made them, too, but pulled out of the market in 2020 to focus on its own proprietary display technologies.
+At the time, Hisense said that its own technology offers a stronger argument for picture quality, performance, and value proposition than OLED.
 That last point is key, given Hisense's tendency to undercut its rivals, something it evidently found difficult to achieve with OLED.

-Lastly there is Samsung, which has always steered clear of OLED technology for its televisions, instead preferring its own QLED technology.
-Samsung says QLED panels offer the same black levels of OLED but with improved peak brightness.
-Samsung does however use OLED (and AMOLED, with the AM standing for active-matrix) panels on its flagship Galaxy smartphones.
+Lastly, there is Samsung, which has always avoided using OLED technology for its televisions, preferring its own QLED technology.
+Samsung says QLED panels offer the same black levels as OLED but with improved peak brightness.
+However, Samsung does use OLED (and AMOLED, with the AM standing for active-matrix) panels on its flagship Galaxy smartphones and in S90C smart TVs.

 The future of OLED

-OLED is only just getting started when it comes to smartphones, and we expect that trend to continue now that Apple uses it with all members of the iPhone 12 family.
-But for televisions the future is less clear.
+OLED is only just getting started in smartphones, and we expect that trend to continue now that Apple uses it with all members of the iPhone 12 family.
+But the future is less clear for televisions.

-With production costs and retail prices still high, other technologies like Mini LED and Samsung's QLED have arrived claiming to offer the benefits of OLED without the drawbacks.
+With high production costs and retail prices, other technologies like Mini LED and Samsung's QLED have arrived, claiming to offer the benefits of OLED without the drawbacks.
 We are only just seeing the beginning of Mini LED and are interested to see how the technology will progress (and, hopefully, get cheaper) in the coming years.

-We have a feeling that OLED televisions will remain popular among buyers who want the absolute best and have a budget to match, but doubt whether the technology will ever reach the mainstream.
+We feel that OLED televisions will remain popular among buyers who want the absolute best and have a budget to match but doubt whether the technology will ever reach the mainstream.

 GearBrain Compatibility Find Engine